wallarm/ingress-plus/deployments/helm-chart/README.md

 `controller.image.repository` | The image repository of the Ingress controller. | nginx/nginx-ingress
-`controller.image.tag` | The tag of the Ingress controller image. | edge `controller.image.pullPolicy` | The pull policy for the Ingress controller image. | IfNotPresent `controller.config.entries` | The entries of the ConfigMap for customizing NGINX configuration. | { }
+`controller.image.tag` | The tag of the Ingress controller image. | edge `controller.image.pullPolicy` | The pull policy for the Ingress controller image. | IfNotPresent `controller.config.entries` | The entries of the ConfigMap for customizing NGINX configuration. | {}
 `controller.defaultTLS.cert` | The base64-encoded TLS certificate for the default HTTPS server.
 If not specified, a pre-generated self-signed certificate is used. **Note:** It is recommended that you specify your own certificate. | A pre-generated self-signed certificate.
 `controller.defaultTLS.key` | The base64-encoded TLS key for the default HTTPS server. **Note:** If not specified, a pre-generated key is used.
 It is recommended that you specify your own key. | A pre-generated key.
 `controller.defaultTLS.secret` | The secret with a TLS certificate and key for the default HTTPS server.
 The value must follow the following format: `<namespace>/<name>`.
 Used as an alternative to specifiying a certifcate and key using `controller.defaultTLS.cert` and `controller.defaultTLS.key` parameters. | None
 `controller.wildcardTLS.cert` | The base64-encoded TLS certificate for every Ingress host that has TLS enabled but no secret specified.
 If the parameter is not set, for such Ingress hosts NGINX will break any attempt to establish a TLS connection. | None
 `controller.wildcardTLS.key` | The base64-encoded TLS key for every Ingress host that has TLS enabled but no secret specified.
 If the parameter is not set, for such Ingress hosts NGINX will break any attempt to establish a TLS connection. | None
 `controller.wildcardTLS.secret` | The secret with a TLS certificate and key for every Ingress host that has TLS enabled but no secret specified.
 The value must follow the following format: `<namespace>/<name>`.
 Used as an alternative to specifying a certificate and key using `controller.wildcardTLS.cert` and `controller.wildcardTLS.key` parameters. | None
-`controller.nodeSelector` | The node selector for pod assignment for the Ingress controller pods. | { }
+`controller.nodeSelector` | The node selector for pod assignment for the Ingress controller pods. | {}
 `controller.terminationGracePeriodSeconds` | The termination grace period of the Ingress controller pod. | 30
 `controller.tolerations` | The tolerations of the Ingress controller pods. | []
-`controller.affinity` | The affinity of the Ingress controller pods. | { }
+`controller.affinity` | The affinity of the Ingress controller pods. | {}
 `controller.replicaCount` | The number of replicas of the Ingress controller deployment. | 1
+`controller.ingressClass` | A class of the Ingress controller.
+The Ingress controller only processes Ingress resources that belong to its class - i.e. have the annotation `"kubernetes.io/ingress.class"` equal to the class.
+Additionally, the Ingress controller processes Ingress resources that do not have that annotation which can be disabled by setting the "-use-ingress-class-only" flag. | nginx
+`controller.useIngressClassOnly` | Ignore Ingress resources without the `"kubernetes.io/ingress.class"` annotation. | false
+`controller.watchNamespace` | Namespace to watch for Ingress resources.
+By default the Ingress controller watches all namespaces. | ""
+`controller.healthStatus` | Add a location "/nginx-health" to the default server.
+The location responds with the 200 status code for any request.
+Useful for external health-checking of the Ingress controller. | false
+`controller.nginxStatus.enable` | Enable the NGINX stub_status, or the NGINX Plus API. | true
+`controller.nginxStatus.port` | Set the port where the NGINX stub_status or the NGINX Plus API is exposed. | 8080 `controller.nginxStatus.allowCidrs` | Whitelist IPv4 IP/CIDR blocks to allow access to NGINX stub_status or the NGINX Plus API.
+Separate multiple IP/CIDR by commas. | 127.0.0.1
 `controller.service.create` | Creates a service to expose the Ingress controller pods. | true `controller.service.type` | The type of service to create for the Ingress controller. | LoadBalancer `controller.service.externalTrafficPolicy` | The externalTrafficPolicy of the service.
 The value Local preserves the client source IP. | Local
-`controller.service.annotations` | The annotations of the Ingress controller service. | { }
+`controller.service.annotations` | The annotations of the Ingress controller service. | {}
 `controller.service.loadBalancerIP` | The static IP address for the load balancer.
 Requires `controller.service.type` set to `LoadBalancer`.
-The cloud provider must support this feature.  | None
+The cloud provider must support this feature. | ""
-`controller.service.loadBalancerSourceRanges` | The IP ranges (CIDR) that are allowed to access the load balancer.
+`controller.service.externalIPs` | The list of external IPs for the Ingress controller service. | [] `controller.service.loadBalancerSourceRanges` | The IP ranges (CIDR) that are allowed to access the load balancer.
 Requires `controller.service.type` set to `LoadBalancer`.
 The cloud provider must support this feature. | []
-`controller.service.externalIPs` | The list of external IPs for the Ingress controller service. | [] `controller.service.httpPort.enable` | Enables the HTTP port for the Ingress controller service. | true `controller.service.httpPort.port` | The HTTP port of the Ingress controller service. | 80 `controller.service.httpPort.nodePort` | The custom NodePort for the HTTP port.
+`controller.service.httpPort.enable` | Enables the HTTP port for the Ingress controller service. | true `controller.service.httpPort.port` | The HTTP port of the Ingress controller service. | 80 `controller.service.httpPort.nodePort` | The custom NodePort for the HTTP port.
 Requires `controller.service.type` set to `NodePort`. | ""